devmiek/nanoid-go/README.md

 ```
 The function `nanoid.WithRandReader` takes an reader for random number generator and returns a reader option.
 The reader for this random number generator must be compatible with `io.Reader` interface.

+## Command Line
+You can find the command line tools (CLI) at https://github.com/nobody-night/nanoid-cli

+With CLI, you can quickly generate one or more Nano ID strings from the command line.
+Also, you can customize the size and use a custom alphabet.

 <hr>

 Released under the [MIT License](LICENSE).